bahmutov/cypress-workshop-basics/slides/08-retry-ability/PITCHME.md

 ## Todo: debug the failing test

 - inspect the failing command "FIND"
-- inspect previous command "GET"
+- inspect previous command "GET" <!-- .element: class="fragment" -->
-- what do you think is happening?
+- what do you think is happening? <!-- .element: class="fragment" -->

 Note:
 `FIND` command is never going to succeed, because it is already locked to search in the _first_ `<li>` element only.
 So when the second correct `<li>` element appears, `FIND` still only searches in the first one - because Cypress does not go back to retry `cy.get`.